• Skip to main content

 News

-Today, we honor the life and sacrifice of Sergeant Thomas Jefferson Gabbard, a brave U.S. Army Soldier who gave his life in service to our country on this day in 1969 during the Vietnam War.
+Today, we honor the life and sacrifice of Specialist Four Donnie Ray Beasley, a brave U.S. Army Soldier who gave his life in service to our country on this day in 1967 during the Vietnam War.
 He was just 21 years old.

-A resident of Highland Heights, Kentucky, Sergeant Gabbard served with unwavering commitment as an Infantryman (MOS 11B40) with Charlie Company, 1st Battalion, 11th Infantry Regiment, 5th Infantry Division, United States Army Vietnam.
+A resident of Versailles, Kentucky, SP4 Beasley served with unwavering commitment as a Combat Engineer (MOS 12B20) with B Company, 4th Engineer Battalion, 4th Infantry Division, United States Army Vietnam.

-At the time of his death, Sergeant Gabbard was deployed in the Quang Tri Province of South Vietnam.
+At the time of his death, SP4 Beasley was deployed in the Kontum Province of South Vietnam.
 His body was recovered, and his memory has been preserved with honor ever since.

 Beginning his tour in Vietnam on Nov.
-16, 1968, Sergeant Gabbard’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.
+21, 1966, SP4 Beasley’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.

-Sergeant Gabbard’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W17, Line 15, and here at the Kentucky Vietnam Veterans Memorial.
+SP4 Beasley’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel 16E, Line 83, and here at the Kentucky Vietnam Veterans Memorial.

-To learn more about Sergeant Gabbard and his service to our country, click here.
+To learn more about SP4 Beasley and his service to our country, click here.
 To leave a tribute to him on the Wall of Faces, click here.

-If you have any additional information, photos, or videos related to Sergeant Gabbard or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.
+If you have any additional information, photos, or videos related to SP4 Beasley or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.

 Filed Under: News

-Today, we honor the life and sacrifice of First Lieutenant Stanley Garfield Lawson, a brave U.S. Marine who gave his life in service to our country on this day in 1968 during the Vietnam War.
-He was just 25 years old.
+Today, we honor the life and sacrifice of Private First Class Paul Dearing Haydon, a brave U.S. Army Soldier who gave his life in service to our country on this day in 1969 during the Vietnam War.
+He was just 21 years old.

-At the time of his death, Lieutenant Lawson was deployed in the Quang Tri Province of South Vietnam.
+At the time of his death, PFC Haydon was deployed in the Quang Ngai Province of South Vietnam.
 His body was recovered, and his memory has been preserved with honor ever since.

-Beginning his tour in Vietnam on Sept.
-3, 1968, Lieutenant Lawson’s service exemplified the courage and devotion of a Marine who upheld the values of honor, courage, and commitment to the very end.
+Beginning his tour in Vietnam on Jan.
+7, 1969, PFC Haydon’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.

-Lieutenant Lawson’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W43, Line 53, and here at the Kentucky Vietnam Veterans Memorial.
+PFC Haydon’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W30, Line 76, and here at the Kentucky Vietnam Veterans Memorial.

-To learn more about Lieutenant Lawson and his service to our country, click here.
+To learn more about PFC Haydon and his service to our country, click here.
 To leave a tribute to him on the Wall of Faces, click here.

-If you have any additional information, photos, or videos related to Lieutenant Lawson or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.
+If you have any additional information, photos, or videos related to PFC Haydon or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.

 Filed Under: News

-Today, we honor the life and sacrifice of U.S. Army Specialist 4 Claude Perry, a brave Soldier who gave his life in service to our country on this day in 1968 during the Vietnam War.
-He was just 19 years old.
+Today, we honor the life and sacrifice of Sergeant Rodney Michael Goode, a brave U.S. Army Soldier who gave his life in service to our country on this day in 1969 during the Vietnam War.
+He was just 20 years old.

-A resident of Pathfork, Kentucky, SP4 Perry served with unwavering commitment as an Infantryman (MOS 11B10) with Charlie Company, 1st Battalion, 28th Infantry Regiment, 1st Infantry Division, United States Army Vietnam.
+A resident of Louisville, Kentucky, Sgt.
+Goode served with unwavering commitment as an Infantryman (MOS 11B20) with 3rd Platoon, D Company, 1st Battalion, 20th Infantry Regiment, 11th Infantry Brigade, Americal Division, United States Army Vietnam.

-At the time of his death, SP4 Perry was deployed in the Binh Long Province of South Vietnam.
+At the time of his death, Sgt.
+Goode was deployed in the Quang Ngai Province of South Vietnam.
 His body was recovered, and his memory has been preserved with honor ever since.

-Beginning his tour in Vietnam on March 6, 1968, SP4 Perry’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.
+Beginning his tour in Vietnam on Oct.
+7, 1968, Sgt.
+Goode’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.

-SP4 Perry’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W44, Line 59, and here at the Kentucky Vietnam Veterans Memorial.
+Sgt.
+Goode’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W30, Line 3, and here at the Kentucky Vietnam Veterans Memorial.

-To learn more about SP4 Perry and his service to our country, click here.
+To learn more about Sgt.
+Goode and his service to our country, click here.
 To leave a tribute to him on the Wall of Faces, click here.

-If you have any additional information, photos, or videos related to SP4 Perry or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.
+If you have any additional information, photos, or videos related to Sgt.
+Goode or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.

 Filed Under: News

-Today, we honor the life and sacrifice of U.S. Army Specialist 4 Carlos Dyral Vibbert, a brave Soldier who gave his life in service to our country on this day in 1968 during the Vietnam War.
-He was just 22 years old.
+Today, we honor the life and sacrifice of Lance Corporal Michael Lee Cruse, a brave U.S. Marine who gave his life in service to our country on this day in 1969 during the Vietnam War.
+He was just 19 years old.

-At the time of his death, SP4 Vibbert was deployed in the Hau Nghia Province of South Vietnam.
+At the time of his death, LCpl Cruse was deployed in the Quang Nam Province of South Vietnam.
 His body was recovered, and his memory has been preserved with honor ever since.

-Beginning his tour in Vietnam on March 4, 1968, SP4 Vibbert’s service exemplified the courage and devotion of a Soldier who upheld the values of honor, courage, and commitment to the very end.
+Beginning his tour in Vietnam on June 23, 1968, LCpl Cruse’s service exemplified the courage and devotion of a Marine who upheld the values of honor, courage, and commitment to the very end.

-SP4 Vibbert’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W45, Line 64, and here at the Kentucky Vietnam Veterans Memorial.
+LCpl Cruse’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W32, Line 77, and here at the Kentucky Vietnam Veterans Memorial.

-To learn more about SP4 Vibbert and his service to our country, click here.
+To learn more about LCpl Cruse and his service to our country, click here.
 To leave a tribute to him on the Wall of Faces, click here.

-If you have any additional information, photos, or videos related to SP4 Vibbert or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.
+If you have any additional information, photos, or videos related to LCpl Cruse or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.

 Filed Under: News

-Today, we honor the life and sacrifice of Corporal Ralph Michael Hooks, a brave U.S Marine who gave his life in service to our country on this day in 1969 during the Vietnam War.
-He was just 20 years old.
+Today, we honor the life and sacrifice of Sergeant James Harvey Bennett, a brave U.S. Airman who gave his life in service to our country on this day in 1968 during the Vietnam War.
+He was just 24 years old.

-At the time of his death, Corporal Hooks was deployed in the Quang Nam Province of South Vietnam.
+At the time of his death, Sgt Bennett was deployed in the Ninh Thuan Province of South Vietnam.
 His body was recovered, and his memory has been preserved with honor ever since.

-Beginning his tour in Vietnam on Nov.
-21, 1968, Corporal Hook’s service exemplified the courage and devotion of a Marine who upheld the values of honor, courage, and commitment to the very end.
+Beginning his tour in Vietnam on Aug.
+2, 1967, Sgt Bennett’s service exemplified the courage and devotion of an Airman who upheld the values of honor, courage, and commitment to the very end.

-Corporal Hook’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel W18, Line 15, and here at the Kentucky Vietnam Veterans Memorial.
+Sgt Bennett’s service and sacrifice are permanently memorialized on the Vietnam Veterans Memorial Wall, at Panel 39E, Line 42, and here at the Kentucky Vietnam Veterans Memorial.

-To learn more about Corporal Hook and his service to our country, click here.
+To learn more about Sgt Bennett and his service to our country, click here.
 To leave a tribute to him on the Wall of Faces, click here.

-If you have any additional information, photos, or videos related to Corporal Hooks or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.
+If you have any additional information, photos, or videos related to Sgt Bennett or any other Kentucky veteran who made the ultimate sacrifice during the Vietnam War, we kindly invite you to share them with us here.

 Filed Under: News